 Depreciation is provided using the straight-line method which means the cost of the asset is divided by its expected useful life in years and the result is charged to expense each year until the asset is fully depreciated.
-Total depreciation expense for the year was \$140,219 which is entirely allocated to the District Operations function.
+Total depreciation expense for the year was \$153,359 which is entirely allocated to the District Operations function.
 The District has assigned the useful lives listed below to capital assets:

-Buildings 30 years

-Landscaping 10 years

-Vehicles, trailers and boats 8 years

-Field and operations equipment 8 - 10 years

-Office and administrative equipment 3 - 20 years

-Office furniture 10 years

-Solar panels 25 years

-Solar inverter 10 years
+Buildings 30 years Landscaping 10 years Vehicles, trailers and boats 8 years Field and operations equipment 8 - 10 years Office and administrative equipment 3 - 20 years Office furniture 10 years 25 years Solar panels Solar inverter 10 years